Skip to content

 Antony House (Boys, Years 4 to Sixth Form)

-Antony House is the newest member of the Leweston boarding community, opening in 2019.
+Antony House is the newest member of the Leweston boarding community, opening in 2019 when the school went co-educational.
 It is based at the heart of the school in an area known as the North Wing.
 Antony House’s location provides students with easy access to all areas of the school while also offering a quiet environment for study and rest.
-Antony has single and double bedrooms, as well as their own social and communal space.
+Antony has single and double bedrooms depending on the boarder's age, and a common room.

-Mr Cannon is Housemaster to Antony House, click here to contact him.
+Mr Cunnane is Assistant Housemaster to Antony House, click here to contact him.